mpaulweeks/bookmarks-jekyll/_posts/2018-05-05-edh-polymorph.md

 <div class="center">
   <auto-card-image>Baral, Chief of Compliance</auto-card-image>
   <auto-card-image>Emrakul, the Aeons Torn</auto-card-image>
-  <div class="img-comment">Old Emrakul has long been banned in Paper, but was legal at the time on MTGO</div>
+  <div class="img-comment">old Emrakul has long been banned in Paper, but was legal at the time on MTGO</div>
 </div>

 You read more about it on <a href="https://www.mtggoldfish.com/articles/instant-deck-tech-baral-polymorph-commander">MTGGoldfish</a>.
 Slimming your deck down to one creature makes the strategy very consistent, and makes perfect sense when framed as making a bunch of 4-6 mana spells into viable win-cons.